italia-opensource/italiaopensource.com/website/src/pages/contributors/communities.md

 # Communities contributing to Italia Open-Source

-## Add a Community to Italia Open-Source
+**Add a Community to Italia Open-Source**.
 Can you imagine a community made up of many other communities? **Italia Open-Source** is that too. **A place where you can find and share information about different tech communities** active in Italy.
 If you are part of a Community that is not yet on our [awesome list](/communities), please read *How to Join Italia Open-Source* section, and submit you community.

 Everything we need is the name and a brief description of the community, including **goals**, **values**, and **areas of interest**.
 In this way, you can introduce your community to other people and **create new opportunities** for collaboration.